StanfordCS194/Team-14/README.md

 ### Project Synposis
 Our project is a university campus tour guide-tourist matchmaking platform.
-Every year, thousands of families and students visit college campus, in the hopes that they themselves, or their children would find a school that would best fit their interest.
+Every year, thousands of families and students visit college campuses, in the hopes that they themselves or their children would find a school that would best fit their interests.

 Many of them have varying fields of interest - some might be more interested in the life of an engineering student, while others would love to hear more about what the school's arts program has to offer.
-Some tourists might require different accomodations than others - a family might need a Chinese student to tour their around, because the parent could not speak English as well.
+Some tourists might require different accomodations than others - a family with parents that do not speak English might prefer to talk with a student that speaks their language.

 We, the Four Bars team, plan on creating a platform where campus tourists can find the perfect tour guide.
 This service would enable customzied school tours conducted by real students, and allow for a customized tour experience.

 ### Contact